Contact Us Today! (877) 276-5084

 NEW FOR 2023Fair Use Webinar for your Creative Team.

-Certain uses of protected copyrighted content can be used legally in your documentary movies, music videos, blogs, websites, social media networks, podcasts, mobile applications, and Youtube videos as a "fair use," (even without permission or paying a fee to the copyright holder).
+Certain uses of protected copyrighted content can be used legally in your documentary movies, music videos, blogs, websites, social media networks, podcasts, mobile applications, and Youtube videos as "fair use," (even without permission or paying a fee to the copyright holder).

 This blog will provide valuable legal resources to the creative artist and provide key updates on the topic of Fair Use law in the United States.